LionWeb-io/LionWeb-io.github.io/website/docs/Guides-Server/index.md

 ## Authentication

-The repository can be secured by specifying a **token** in the configuration.
+The server can be secured by specifying a **token** in the configuration.
 When enabled, all incoming HTTP requests must include this token in the `Authorization` header.

-For more reliable security we suggest using a reverse OAuth proxy in front of the LionWeb Repository (e.g., Supertokens, Authentik, Keycloak)
+For more reliable security we suggest using a reverse OAuth proxy in front of the LionWeb Server (e.g., Supertokens, Authentik, Keycloak)

 ## Client Library

-A **JavaScript/TypeScript client** for the LionWeb Repository exists within the same project but is **not yet published**.
+A **JavaScript/TypeScript client** for the LionWeb Server exists within the same project but is **not yet published**.
 To use it:

 1. Clone the repository
 2. Build the project locally